-A visit to Balangir is incomplete without visiting Patnagarh, Ranipur, Jharial, Saintala, Tenttulikhunti, Mursing and Jal Mahadev.
-The Lower Sukhtel Project which is a proposed dam on the River Sukhtel is a beautiful place for outings.
+A visit to Balangir is incomplete without visiting Patnagarh, Ranipur, Jharial, Saintala, Tentulikhunti and Jal Mahadev.
+The Lower Suktel Project, which is a proposed dam on the river Suktel, is a beautiful place for outings.

 Balangir tourism presents diverse places of tourist attractions.
 You will find ashrams, lakes, palaces, parks, temples and shrines belonging to various religions all in this city.
 The Sailashree Palace where once the royal family of Balangir resided is considered to be one of the best palaces in Odisha.

-The Maa Pataneswari Temple is dedicated to Pataneswari Gudi who is considered as the presiding Goddess of the place.
+The Maa Pataneswari Temple is dedicated to Pataneswari Gudi, who is considered the presiding goddess of the place.
 The Gopaljee Temple and the Laxmi Narayan Temple are dedicated to Lord Krishna and Goddess Laxmi respectively.

-The Haishankar Temple, Maa Samaleswari Temple, Narsingha Temple, Santoshi Temple, Lokanath Baba Temple, Sheetala Mata Temple, Bhagwat Temple, Jagannath Temple, Mausi Maa Temple, Ramji Mandir, Shyama Kali Temple, Saibaba Temple are a few to name.
+The Haishankar Temple, Maa Samaleswari Temple, Narsingha Temple, Santoshi Temple, Lokanath Baba Temple, Sheetala Mata Temple, Bhagwat Temple, Jagannath Temple, Mausi Maa Temple, Ramji Mandir, Shyama Kali Temple and Saibaba Temple are a few to name.

 Jogisnadra, situated 25 km from the city of Balangir, is a place famous for the Jogeswar Shiva Temple.
 Hundreds of devotees visit this temple every year.

-Apart from sight-seeing there are many more things you can do in Balangir.
-This city is popular for its Sambalpuri saris, dress materials and bed sheets.
+Apart from sightseeing, there are many more things you can do in Balangir.
+This city is popular for its Sambalpuri sarees, dress materials and bed sheets.